 At Miracles in Motion Therapeutic Equestrian Center we use horses to work effectively with adults and children who, due to disabilities or complex medical conditions, need assistance in developing the kinds of everyday skills that allow them to function more independently at home, school, or work.

-We offer several options for people with physical, motor, social or cognitive disabilities, including therapeutic riding, hippotherapy, un-mounted programs or a combination of these experiences to aid in rehabilitation, therapy routines and strengthening.
+We offer several options for people with physical, motor, social, or cognitive disabilities, including therapeutic riding classes, hippotherapy sessions, un-mounted programs, or a combination of these experiences to aid in rehabilitation, therapy routines, and strengthening.

 Hippotherapy is a treatment strategy used by trained physical, occupational, and speech therapists as part of an integrated therapy plan of care.
 Hippotherapy has been shown to improve muscle tone, balance, posture, coordination, motor development, and emotional well-being (AHA, 2011).
 Miracles has partnered with St. Luke's Witwer Children's Therapy Center, Mercy Medical Center, the University of Iowa Center for Disabilities & Development, and Children's Center for Therapy.
+Sessions are 30 minutes long.
 Billing is done through the therapy agencies.